kiani01lab/fiber-comments/README.md

 # fiber-comments
-The repo adds useful information about creating a restfull comment system in the Fiber framework.
+The repo adds useful information about creating a restful comment system in the Fiber framework.

 ## Features
 - Restful API